Doubts Chapter 44

 Friday, December 24, 1982

 Eddie and Robbie want the traditional American Christmas that they are used to.
-Mom and Elisabeth want a traditional Danish Christmas.
+Mom and Beth want a traditional Danish Christmas.
 So, they compromised and opened half the presents tonight and the other half tomorrow morning.
-I don’t like going home when it’s dark, so I slept next to Elisabeth tonight.
+I don’t like going home when it’s dark, so I slept next to Beth tonight.

 Saturday, December 25, 1982